MaxPleaner/socket_helpers/README.md

     )
   ```
 - This is done automatically when using `websocket_response`,
-but needs to be added otherwise.
+but needs to be added otherwise (like when using server seeded data
+to set a page's initial state)